French family vocabulary

 - female cousin la cousine

-French vocabulary for the in-laws and step family
+In-laws and step family

+La belle-famille refers to the in-laws.
 When describing family members by marriage, the French do not distinguish between in-laws and step.
+For example, “le beau-père” means both father-in-law and step-father.

 Interestingly, “le demi-frère” translates to both half brother and step brother.
 Logically, “la demi-soeur” translates to half sister and step sister.

-- parents-in-law les beaux-parents
+- Parents-in-law les beaux-parents

-- father-in-law, step-father le beau-père
+- Father-in-law, step-father le beau-père

-- mother-in-law, step-mother la belle-mère
+- Mother-in-law, step-mother la belle-mère

-- son-in-law, step-son le beau-fils
+- Son-in-law, step-son le beau-fils

-- daughter-in-law, step-daughter la belle-fille
+- Daughter-in-law, step-daughter la belle-fille

-- half-brother, step brother le demi-frère
+- Half-brother, step brother le demi-frère

-- half-sister, step sister la demi-soeur
+- Half-sister, step sister la demi-soeur

-l’aîné – As a noun, l’ainé(e) means eldest child.
+L’aîné – As a noun, l’aîné(e) means eldest child.
 As an adjective it means ‘older than’ or ‘your senior’.

-- Marie est l’ainee de la famille.
+- Marie est l’aînée de la famille.
 Elle a 35 ans.
 Marie is the eldest child in the family.
 She’s 35 years-old.

 - Joseph est mon aîné de cinq ans.
 Joseph is five years older than me.